pm-cui/voltageFaultInjection/README.md

 - Contains a if statement that can never be reached.
 This is not optimized out as seen from the STM32_Disassembly.png
 - Outputs via USB to laptop's terminal (Subjected to change due to capacitors)
 - JP5's Jumper to connect the 2 leftmost Pins.
-- JP6 to be removed
+- JP6 is connected to SB2, which connects to the ST-Link components with capacitors.
+Therefore, JP6 needs to be removed to prevent capacitors from releasing their charge and affecting VFI

 ### P&N MOSFET
 - Connection of MOSFET is akin to Pull-up/Pull-down resistors.